robertdebock/learn-terraform/ADVANCED/4-multiple-resources.md

 ## Assignment

 - [ ] In the Terraform code that you have, add a [checkly](https://www.checklyhq.com/) resource to monitor your instance.
-Uses references to named values.
+Use references to named values to dynamicall configure checkly.

 You need to sign-up to checkly.
 You can use your github account or email.